|

 days late as it is."

-He carried her through the front door, across the lobby and into
+He carried her through the front door, across the lobby, and

 "Legolas!"
 Eowyn gasped.
 "It is beautiful!"